 Adaptogens are foods with properties that help our bodies respond to stress.
-They’re usually plants, such as herbs and roots, but the term can be applied to any food with proven stress reduction effects.
-They're ingredients that have been proven to do everything from increase sex drive to create more restful sleep to energize our days.
-While most adaptogenic ingredients are new to Western culture, they've been used in Eastern healing practices like Ayurveda and Traditional Chinese Medicine for millennia.
+They’re usually from plants and mushrooms, but the term is often applied to any food believed to help relieve stress.
+While most adaptogenic ingredients are new to Western culture, they've been used in Ayurveda and Traditional Chinese Medicine for millennia.

 Adaptogens in Our Snacks

-Adaptogens are natural ingredients that support our wellness, both physically and emotionally.
-These ingredients used to only be available in pill form or other powdered mixes as the herbs are typically too bitter to be enjoyed as food, but in recent years the world of snacking has caught on to the benefits of adaptogens.
+Adaptogens are herbs and mushrooms that are believed to support our wellness, both physically and emotionally, if taken daily for several weeks in the quantities that studies show yield results .
+These ingredients used to only be available in pill form or other powdered mixes as the herbs are typically too bitter to be enjoyed on their own, but in recent years the world of snacking has caught on to the potential benefits of adaptogens.
 They're now available in everything from popcorn to peanut butter cups, meaning that you can snack more functionally no matter what your favorite treat is.

 Rhodiola rosea is a flowering plant that grows in cold, mountainous climates.
-It's used to fight fatigue, reduce stress, improve exercise performance, and control diabetes.
+It's believed to be helpful in fighting fatigue, reducing stress, improving exercise performance, and controlling diabetes.

-Turkey tail, chaga, lion's mane: this sound more like animals than vegetables, but the category of mushrooms is broad.
-Mushrooms are used for athletic performance, tumor reduction, and immunity.
-And, it isn't only the niche mushrooms that have medicinal value.
-Culinary 'shrooms like maitake and shiitake have adaptogenic value, too.
+Turkey tail, chaga, lion's mane: these sound more like animals than vegetables, but the category of mushrooms is broad.
+Mushrooms are used in the hopes of improving athletic performance and immunity.
+And, it isn't only the niche mushrooms that are believed to have medicinal value.
+Culinary 'shrooms like maitake and shiitake may have adaptogenic value, too.

 Snacking knows no boundaries.
 A snack can be just the right thing to tide you over between breakfast and lunch, or the perfect way to cap off an evening.
 These snacks have adaptogens added to offer functionality to the joy of snacking.